 Bad Toothache, Broken Teeth & Knocked-Out Tooth

-Here are some of the most common cases we see at our three Colorado offices, as well as helpful first-aid information regarding each of them:
+Here are some of the most common cases we see at our four Colorado offices, as well as helpful first-aid information regarding each of them:

 When faced with a bad toothache, it’s important to ensure that something stuck between the teeth isn’t causing the pain.
 Thoroughly floss and rinse your mouth.
 If the discomfort persists, contact our practice right away.
 You may be suffering from a severe infection that requires root canal therapy to treat.